 Duckweed is the perfect space food: small, fast-growing and nutritious.
 By studying how light levels changed the production of radiation-fighting antioxidants, researchers made it even better.

 Twisted sound beams suggest an advanced civilisation may be able to harness immense amounts of power from a black hole.

 Physicists can use bright, hot lasers to slow atoms down so much that they measure -459 degrees Fahrenheit.

 To boost your immune defenses against corona and other viruses, one of the most effective things you can do is maintain your natural circadian rhythms.
 Here’s how to do that.

-Chemists have turned the red pigment of beets into a new, nontoxic blue pigment.
+A simple chemical reaction turns the red pigment of beets into a new, nontoxic blue dye.

 Moths and insects cluster around lights at night.
 Why?